 When a subscription is created a handler is specified to indicate how the notification is to be delivered (e.g. email, SMS, etc.).

-Supports synchronization of a source WFS with one or more target WFSs
+Supports synchronization of a source WFS with one or more target WFSs.

 The subscription sub-system includes a special event notification handler named “sync” which triggers synchronization between a source and target WFSs.

-Provides a mechanism whereby schema translation can be applies between the source WFS and the target WFSs during synchronization
+Provides a mechanism whereby schema translation can be applied between the source WFS and the target WFSs during synchronization.

 GSS components